 1. All happy families are alike; each unhappy family is unhappy in its own way

 The Universal Exhibition that took place in London in 1851 is mostly remembered because of the Crystal Palace – a greenhouse turned monument, an abstract skeleton of cast iron and glass, a harbinger of modernity’s obsession for flexibility and homogeneity.
 However, right in front of the Palace, British architect Henry Roberts built an unassuming two-floor prototype that was to become even more enduringly influential than its neighbour.
 The Model Houses for Families (Fig. 1) were presented at the exhibition as the simple aggregation of four units, but as the unit is repeatable Roberts put forward, ultimately, a Model for living that could – and would – trigger large scale applications.

+Roberts’ Model Houses are a good example of the way a small-scale architectural proposal can, in virtue of its repeatability, have an impact on the city itself, as the rather unassuming 1851 prototype would go on to influence in a determinant manner the way housing has been conceived, designed, and inhabited in the last 150 years.
+The link between production of type and production of city is not always a straightforward one, and yet, in this case, the Model Houses quite explicitly posit themselves as the key built ingredient of a future urban scenario.
+More interestingly, though, Robert did not content himself with the possibility to influence the city, but rather aimed to put forward an actual idea of society, and a specific form of subjectivity.
+It is this link between city, type, and subjectivity that I will try to discuss in the following paragraphs.